dimitri/tpch-citus/README.md

 manually and then register the Database Source Name (or DSN) used to connect to the running service.

+The `control.py` file is using the `infra` API directly, so that you don't need to worry about the details in `infra.py`.
+In case you have to, though, you can begin with:

+    $ ./infra.py ec2 list
+    $ ./infra.py rds list
+    $ ./infra.py aurora list

 ### The Loader

 While the loader is meant to be remotely controlled by the controller, it is